backpacking

 World-Class Hiking Experience at Adirondack High Peaks

-Adirondack Park located in Upstate New York offers one of the finest hiking experience in North America.
-For those who leave in nearby big cities - Boston, Montreal, New York, Ottawa, Albany and Toronto - it's literally a backyard.
-Yet the Adirondack Mountains is the real challenge with steep and strenuous summits, active bears and fairy unpredictable weather.
+Adirondack Park located in Upstate New York offers one of the finest hiking experiences in North America.
+For those who live in nearby big cities - Boston, Montreal, New York, Ottawa, Albany and Toronto - it's literally a backyard.
+Yet the Adirondack Mountains are the real challenge with steep and strenuous summits, active bears and fairly unpredictable weather.

-Adirondack Mountains are not as tall as the mountains in Western North America (such as Sierra Nevada and Rockies), however the prominence (the elevation difference between the toe and the top of a mountain) for some of its most famous peaks is fascinating.
+Adirondack Mountains are not as tall as the mountains in Western North America (such as the Sierra Nevada and Rockies), however, the prominence (the elevation difference between the toe and the top of a mountain) for some of its most famous peaks is fascinating.

 For instance, the fifth highest peak in the Adirondacks - Whiteface Mountain - is only 4,867 ft / 1,483 m tall, but it has the greatest vertical drop in the East leaving the White Mountains in New Hampshire and the rest of Appalachian mountain ranges behind.